TimSoethout/TimSoethout.github.io/_posts/2014-03-17-Using-Cntlm-to-bypass-your-corporate-proxy.md

 There is not need to put your password in the config file, since you can generate an authentication token using: `/usr/sbin/cntlm -v -c cntlm.conf -M "http://www.google.com"`.
 The `-M` flag generates this for you and then you can copy the resulting Auth and PassNTLMv2 into your config.
 You do need to have already set the parent proxy.

-When you want the proxy to run use: `/usr/sbin/cntlm -v -c cntlm.conf` or when using the startup daemon active your settings with `sudo serice cntlm restart`.
+When you want to use the proxy, run: `/usr/sbin/cntlm -v -c cntlm.conf` or when using the startup daemon active your settings by reloading them with `sudo service cntlm restart`.

-Your proxy is now available on http://localhost:3128, only accessible from localhost, and you can use it for everything to connect to the internet without supplying the cumbersome credentials.
+Your proxy is now available on `http://localhost:3128`, only accessible from localhost, and you can use it for everything to connect to the internet without supplying the cumbersome credentials.

-Common shell variables for the proxy are (mvn, git, etc), for bash, which you can place in `.bashrc` for example:
+Common shell variables to let (command line) programs use the proxy (such as mvn, git, etc) can be set in `.bashrc` for example:

 ```bash
 export http_proxy="http://$proxy:$proxyport"